.

 (3) – .47uF 400VDC capacitor axial leads

-NOTE: If you would like to save some room, the .47uF input capacitors C1 and C2 may be rated 100VDC.
+NOTE: To reduce hum and noise pickup, keep wiring as close as possible to the 12AT7 socket.
+If you would like to save some room, the .47uF input capacitors, C1 and C2, may be rated 100VDC.

 ADJUSTING BALANCE NULL

-The balance null may need to be touched up as circuit components age.
+The balance null may need to be touched up as the 12AT7 vacuum tube and circuit components age.

 OPERATING SPECIFICATIONS